 During the first week of October, many families in our partner communities prepared to make a journey to the holy city of Touba.
-Women prepared large meals in their favorite cooking pots, while men begin loading mattresses and some belongings onto their donkey-carts.
+Women prepped large meals in their favorite cooking pots, while men loaded mattresses and some belongings onto their donkey-carts.
 They soon joined the vast train of buses, taxis, and mini-vans all heading towards Touba.
 The celebration of Magal de Touba (October 5-6, 2020) had begun.

 Magal de Touba